Introduction

 Finally, we have a last question.
 What features would you use to predict the wealth class?
 Note that by answering this question we will better know whether or not the wealth impacts eating habits, so be clear and concise.

 The test will be simple, we will group medium, low and very low class into non wealthy class and group high and very high into wealthy class.
-By cumulating fraction values of healthy products (dairy, fish, fruit&veg) into healthy and cumulating fraction values of unhealthy products (fats oils, sweets) into unhealthy, could you predict the wealth class DATA ?
+By cumulating fraction values of healthy products (dairy

-Congratulation DATA, you managed to explain 29% of the variance with those features.
-Plus the coefficient of unhealthy and the combined unhealthy:healthy are statistically significant having a p_value below 0.05.
-But we reject healthy as not significant (p_value=0.27).
-The unhealthy coefficient is negative meaning buying more unhealthy product lowers probability for the MSOA area to be wealthy.
+coefficient is negative meaning buying more unhealthy product lowers probability for the MSOA area to be wealthy.
 Still, note that fraction features are dependent since they sum up to one.
 That’s why we combined healthy to unhealthy.
 This last one has positive coefficient and is statistically significant.
-Combining this to the fact that unhealthy is also significant means that areas where fractions of unhealthy product are going to healthy product have higher probability to be wealthy.
+Combining this to the fact that unhealthy

 And now the very last test, let DATA launch the same experiment with nutrients and the nutrients weight entropy:

 Very good DATA!
 Now you managed to explain 45% of the variance, we will stick to this version as it is better.
 All coefficients except salt, protein and carb are statistically significant.
-Both h_nutrients_weight, fibre, sugar and saturate have positive coefficients whereas fat has negative coefficients.
-With this, we can conclude entropy and fibre, which are markers of healthy food habits, have the highest influence on the wealth class.
+Both h_nutrients_weight

 Thank you for your cooperation DATA, we’ll likely see each other again in the next days.